Vyral/base-template/_posts/2018-08-30-a-first-hand-look-at-the-benefits-of-joining-our-team.md

 {% include youtube.html %}

-<center>David Carter joined our real estate team in October 2016.
-Since then, he has found great success and he joined us recently to tell us how.</center>
+<center><em>David Carter joined our real estate team in October 2016.
+Since then, he has found great success and he joined us recently to tell us how.</em></center>

+&nbsp;

 We have an amazing real estate team that’s been in business for 15 years.
 Whether you already have a real estate license or not, I’d like to talk to you today about our team and why we’ve been so successful.